CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 JSON_EXTRACT
 ===================================

-.. function:: JSON_EXTRACT (json_doc, json path [ , json path] ...)
+.. function:: JSON_EXTRACT (json_doc, json path [, json path] ...)

   Returns json elements from the json_doc, that are addressed by the given paths.
-  If json path argments contain wildcards, all elements that are addressed by a path compatible with the wildcards-containg json path are gathered in a resulting json array.
+  If json path arguments contain wildcards, all elements that are addressed by a path compatible with the wildcards-containg json path are gathered in a resulting json array.
   A single json element is returned if no wildcards are used in the given json paths and a single element is found, otherwise the json elements found are wrapped in a json array.
-  Raises an error if a json path is NULL.
+  Raises an error if a json path is NULL or invalid or if json_doc argument is invalid.
-  Returns NULL if no elements are found or if json_doc arguments is invalid.
+  Returns NULL if no elements are found or if json_doc is NULL.

 .. code-block:: sql